History of San Antonio in Timeline

 La Prensa, a bilingual publication in San Antonio, closed its doors in June 2018.

-In 2018, San Antonio had a diversified economy with a gross domestic product (GDP) of approximately $121 billion, focusing primarily on military, health care, government–civil service, professional and business services, oil and gas, and tourism.
+In 2018, San Antonio had a gross domestic product of approximately $121 billion.
+San Antonio's economy focuses primarily on military, health care, government–civil service, professional and business services, oil and gas, and tourism.

 In 2018, the Alliance of American Football announced that the San Antonio Commanders would play in the city beginning in 2019.

-Since 2018, the University of the Incarnate Word (UIW)'s football team has experienced success by winning three Southland Conference championships and making three appearances in the FCS playoffs.
+In 2018, the University of the Incarnate Word's football team had won three Southland Conference championships and made three appearances in the FCS playoffs.

-In February 2019, the San Antonio Commanders of the Alliance of American Football opened play at the Alamodome.
+In February 2019, the San Antonio Commanders opened play at the Alamodome.

 As of 2019, the West Side of San Antonio has undergone gentrification.